-In April, dry fly fishing really starts to turn on in the Smokies.
-Not only are there a significant number of hatches, but water temperatures are getting ideal and fish are just looking up, even when no hatches are present.
+Dry fly fishing in the Smokies is productive almost year round.
 Presenting a dry fly that rides high on the water, not only tends to produce more strikes, it is much easier for you to see.
 Here are a few tips to keep your fly floating high in the fast moving currents of the Smoky Mountains.

 First off, if you don’t tie your own flies, be sure buy high quality dry flies.
 It can be tempting to find Internet companies or box stores that offer really cheap prices on flies.
 They are cheap for a reason.
 These dry flies often have less hackle and/or use a very low-grade hackle.
 They are simply not going to float as well.
 Bushy, heavily hackled flies will float the best, as will flies that utilize foam and/or deer hair.
 These are all great for most of the riffles and pocket water you encounter in the Smokies.
 However, if you’re fishing to slow water risers in a slick pool, you may want to use a more slender, low profile fly like a parachute or comparadun pattern.